ruanot/git1/README.md

 Now this is a further edit which is required as I didn't include my 'include fixes#1' in the last pull request...

+Is it simply the #1 I need to put in the title of the pull request....?? r